Surprises: In BriefKey Facts relating to Alan Ayckbourn's Surprises.

 - It was a co-production between the Stephen Joseph Theatre and Chichester Festival Theatre.

-- The play was presented as part of the London 2012 festival to mark the 2012 Olympics in London; it was not commissioned specifically for the event though having been commissioned by the Stephen Joseph Theatre, Scarborough, in advance of preparations for London 2012.
+- The play was presented as part of the London 2012 Festival to mark the 2012 Olympics in London; it was not commissioned specifically for the event though having been commissioned by the Stephen Joseph Theatre, Scarborough, in advance of preparations for London 2012.

 - Surprises was initially conceived on a far larger scale as Alan Ayckbourn initially thought it was going to be staged in repertory with A Small Family Business.
+Early ideas include a five act structure similar to Confusions and multiple android characters.

 - Alan Ayckbourn rarely talks about specific inspirations for his plays, but in the case of Surprises, he revealed one of his inspirations was a song by the Swedish artist Silje Nergaard called Dance Me Love, which inspired Alan to write a love story.